telosnetwork/docs/developers/platform/development-environment/create-development-wallet.md

 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
 ```

-\[\[warning \| Important\]\] \| Never use the development key for a production account!
+**Important** Never use the development key for a production account!
 Doing so will most certainly result in the loss of access to your account, this private key is publicly known.
 Wonderful, you now have a default wallet unlocked and loaded with a key, and are ready to proceed.

 ## What's Next?

-* [Start Your Node](06_start-your-node-setup.md): Steps to start `keosd` and `nodeos`.
+* [Start Your Node](start-your-node-setup.md): Steps to start `keosd` and `nodeos`.